Western Railway Corridor: Transport 21

 Former Minister for Transport Martin Cullen also announced the undertaking of a feasibility study into a rail link for Shannon Airport in his speech at the launch.
 This study, undertaken by MVA Consultants, estimated the proposed link would cost €700m, while an Iarnród Éireann manager stated that 'the costs of the construction of the rail link are out of proportion to the benefits to be gained'.

 Transport 21 also stated the section of line from Claremorris to Collooney, the northern section known as Section Four in the McCann Report should be subject to protection of the alignment.

-Transport 21 was shelved by the current Irish Government in May 2011.
-There are no plans to re-open any more sections of the Western Rail Corridor.
-Former Minister for Transport Leo Varadkar TD is on record as saying the Government has no plans to re-open any further sections of the Western Rail corridor.
+Transport 21 was shelved by the then Irish government in May 2011.
+At that time, there were no plans to re-open further sections of the Western Rail Corridor.

 TEN-T Transport policy

 In November 2013 the European Parliament approved European TEN-T Transport policy.
 In the most radical overhaul of EU infrastructure policy since its inception in the 1980s, the European Parliament on 19 November 2013 gave final approval to new maps showing the nine major corridors which will act as a backbone for transportation in Europe's single market and revolutionise East–West connections.
 To match this level of ambition, Parliament also voted to triple EU financing for transport infrastructure.

 On the island of Ireland, the only rail route corridor that is included in the TEN-T Core network is the route Cork-Dublin-Belfast.
 The Limerick-Athenry section of the Western Rail Corridor is included in the TEN-T Comprehensive network.